top of page

 I have a BSc Mechanical engineering from Bosphorus University, Turkey I was born and raised in Istanbul.
 My grandfather was a psychiatrist.
 He was the top military doctor managing major hospitals.
 He told me not to be a doctor and not to be in military and respecting his experiences I graduated from Bosphorous university as a mechanical engineer.
 I played water polo in my youth and became national champion 10 years in a row with my team Istanbul Yüzme Ihtisas.
 My education was not a technical mechanical training, but it was mainly analyzing issues, formalizing solutions and solving problems.
 My first job after university was in Kodak.
 My responsibility was to make the feasibility studies, formulate business plans and launch lines of businesses, other than consumer photography as it was already established.
 Among the many lines of businesses I launched, there were two relevant ones for where I am at now.
 The first one was x-ray films, and the most interesting film in that line was the heart catheterization movie film, which gave me the opportunity to sit in and watch how doctors made their decisions to treat with medications, put in stents or make bypass surgery.
 Another interesting line of business was blood analyzers.
 I had many courses in many countries for those different lines of businesses, and learned a lot of things about the health industry.
 Five years later, thanks to my new business generating capabilities, I was head hunted by the World Gold Council for the Country Manager position.
 My task was to liberate the gold market and develop the jewelry business in the country.
 When I took the job, the jewelry industry was costing about $1 billion for the country every year due to imported gold.
 After 20 years of work our jewelry industry became the major exporter of jewelry in the world together with tourist sales earning $2 billions.
 One of the major milestones in achieving that great success was the privatization of the gold imports, which used to the be under the monopoly of central bank.
 The project was to privatize the gold imports through forming a gold exchange, and it allowed banks and gold bullion dealers to be able to import gold with the world market prices.
 This system gave a level field for the Turkish jewelry manufactures to be able to compete in the world market.
 We provided technical expertise and support to improve the manufacturing quality of the jewellery industry.
 We convinced major universities and technical schools to create programs for jewelry design.
 We helped major jewellery manufacturers to create their brands.
 We held design competitions to motivate talented designers to go into jewelry field and jewelry manufacturers to make their own collections rather than copying leading companies in the world.
 This integrated approach helped me guide our jewelry industry to become the world leader after 20 years of work.
 Right at that time I lost my father and realized that my mother was in a very bad shape in her mid 80’s.
 She was unhealthy although she was following the advice of her doctors strictly and using tens of different medications every day.
 One day she was extremely bad and asked me to take her to emergency.
 I took her to the most advanced hospital and they held her for five days and used all the diagnostic equipments on her trying to find what can be done.
 One after the other, groups of doctors from different specialities visited her with their diagnostic results and none of them came up with a solution.
 They all said the same thing.
 Continue with whatever medications you’re on.
 They were all looking at her situation from an extremely narrow perspective and none of them were seeing and evaluating her health as a whole.
 I suddenly realized that unless I started a new education for myself on human health, I wouldn’t to be able to save her and later save myself, because the sick care system is designed to focus on at best alleviating symptoms and keeping the patient sick with chronic either recurring or worsening illnesses as a loyal customer in need of more medications, procedures and operations.
 Focusing on myself at that point, I realized that although I was playing tennis every day, I was getting fatter reaching 25% of body fat and I was already 11 kg higher than my fighting weight when I was a water polo champion.
 So I started listening to various podcasts and trying to read research.
 At first it was very difficult because I didn’t know who to follow and I realized that it will take a lot of time to understand what is helpful and what is not, and realized even some were misguiding.
 I decided to retire from the World Gold Council and I started studying health full-time on my own.
 I decided not to go through the medical school curriculum which was always told to be 50% wrong by the time one graduates.
 And I decided that I should read, evaluate research and try the diet and lifestyle improvements and experiment on myself to see their results.
 From my cultural heritage my prejudice was that if you want to lose weight, you should drop eating bread, pilav, börek and pasta and again my prejudice from historical tales of oil wrestlers that if you want to be strong, you need to eat meat.
 My father was in the US for business late 1940s to mid 1950s several times.
 And he used to relay the message from the US, the three white poisons that were sugar, flour and salt that should be eliminated from diet to gain health.
 All these in my mind I stopped having breakfast in my late 20’s for convenience.
 Then I stopped adding sugar to my tea or coffee in my early 30’s.
 Then I stopped eating bread with meals in my early 40’s.
 And although I was playing tennis every day competitively, I was still getting fat may be due to a lot of business lunches and dinners, stress and a lot of exceptions for sweets or pasta that happened nearly every day with a different magnificent dish thanks to our delicious Turkish cuisine.
 That’s when I decided to cut down on exceptions, and moved further into lower carb.
 Seeing the success, my mother followed me to go lower carb.
 In time I learned how to read pubmed research directly, being able to distinguish between good and bad researches and realized that going even lower carbs and reaching ketogenesis and focusing on animal meat and organs with select plants would be even more helpful for metabolism, physiology and mental health.
 After trying this way of eating, my mother also followed me and the diet changes took care of her root causes, relieved her symptoms and she just did not need the medications anymore.
 She started dropping her medications that she was taking for decades without seeing any results.
 A couple of years after she started changing her diet, she dropped all of the medications and she was feeling very healthy and happy.
 She lived physiologically and mentally healthy until she passed in her 97’th year most probably as a result of being locked down at home due to the pandemic.
 I continue reading researches and trying different foods, supplements and activities on myself to see their effects on my metabolism, physical and mental capacity and make the fine tuning adjustments to feel better, have more physical energy and mental capacity.
 I will continue experimenting with different things where the new information and scientific evidence takes me to.

-• Patty Gilfeather Hecht / Executive Director, Global Forums
+• Patty Gilfeather Hecht / Director - Global Forum Leader

 Patty has been studying diet related to heart disease for 45 years.
 She added Alzheimer’s to her area of study a decade ago.
 She has a significant family history of heart disease, type 2 diabetes, hypertension, stroke and Alzheimer’s.
 Her family was the subject of a research study back in the 1950’s with Harvard University and Children’s Hospital as it was found some family members have a rare blood antigen in the MN blood group, including Patty.
 This rare blood antigen is associated with early onset heart disease.
 At age 18, after watching multiple members of her family suffer the ultimate consequences of heart disease, she decided to change her diet from that of her family of origin.
 This decision set her on a long journey of self study which included reading books, medical research and participating in online forums.
 She tried many of the early versions of a ketogenic diet.
 She has incorporated multiple natural health modalities and targeted supplements and has been seeing a Naturopathic Doctor for over 10 years.
 She eventually found The Rosedale Diet by Ron Rosedale, MD, and her health trajectory continued to improve.
 She tested for genetic variants and confirmed her suspicion that she has several variants for all the above medical issues.
 She has eaten a whole, real foods ketogenic diet on and off for the last 35 years, becoming much more serious at age 52 when a close family member suffered a significant cardiac event.
 At age 65, she has seen some amazing improvements in medical issues that are confirmed in testing.
 In the past six years, her heart has improved, both in valve regurgitation and Ejection Fraction (EF) as highlighted in two echocardiograms from 2014 and August of 2022.
 She no longer has evidence of valve regurgitation in the three coronary valves found in 2014 and her EF improved by 10% to 65%, She has other medical testing that shows improvement as she ages and stays true to her way of eating.
 She follows the 80/20 rule, allowing for special treats on holidays, birthdays and special occasions.
 She is a firm believer in eating seasonally and eating as close to our ancient ancestors as possible in our modern age of processed, junk foods.
 Her diet primarily consists of free-range red meats & poultry, wild-caught fish, pastured eggs, butter, heavy cream & limited cheeses, organic low carb vegetables and berries, olives, olive oil, and nuts and nut butters in moderation.
 Patty founded several Facebook groups for people with heart disease, one for APOE4 & Alzheimer’s and helps Admin a Zero Carb group as a way to share the information she has learned in her quest to better health, wellness and longevity.
 She considers her contributions to the heart disease/Alzheimer’s communities to be an important way to give back, particularly given the confounding and conflicting information one encounters when dealing with chronic metabolic disease(s).
 Despite her family history and her genetic variants, she is the outlier in her extended family and is relying on Epigenetics to continually improve her health, her quality of life and longevity.
 Patty has worked in her family commercial real estate business for the last 20+ years, managing the finances and some construction projects.
 She has two grown children, a daughter and a son.
 She currently lives in a coastal fishing community in Massachusetts with her dog and three cats.
 She stays active by jogging with her dog, walking and dancing.
 She loves to travel, particularly international travel and has been traveling internationally since her early 20’s.